marco262/my_wiki/data/waterdeep/gm_notes/false-hydra.md

 With the False Hydra dead, the townsfolk are freed from its song.
 They're horrified to see what's become of the town, and will cooperate with any requests the PCs give them.
 However, none of the corpses are recognizable to anyone in the village, save for Clarabelle.

-When the PCs next settle down for the night, mention that while looking through their Bag of Holding, they'll come across the letter.
-Show them the new version (link TBC) with the freaky text that got Volo worried in the first place.
+When the PCs next settle down for the night, mention that while looking through their Bag of Holding, they'll come across [the letter](^quinns_letter_2.jpg).
 They'll also notice a set of extra clothing: small wizard's robes, a spellbook, and a little set of halfling pipe leaf and a pipe, as well as some spell scrolls for arcane spells that Tom doesn't recognize.

 Finally, they'll pull out Tina's [drawing](^party_drawing_2.png).
 Going through the spellbook, they'll find it's the property of one Gustav Flaschenverschluss, who no one recognizes.